-(c) An alteration to an existing structure occurring within six months of a change in the facility's ownership; or space conditioning, lighting, water heating and process.
-(11) "Commissioning": The process to assure that Heating Ventilating and Air Conditioning (HVAC) systems (and associated hydronic systems), lighting system controls and automatic temperature control systems have been completely and properly installed and put into service in accordance with their design intent as defined by the contract documents.
+(c) An alteration to an existing structure occurring within six months of a change in the facility's ownership; or tilating and Air Conditioning (HVAC) systems (and associated hydronic systems), lighting system controls and automatic temperature control systems have been completely and properly installed and put into service in accordance with their design intent as defined by the contract documents.
 The process of commissioning also includes the systematic testing, verification, documentation, training of operations personnel and preparation of operations and maintenance documentation.

 (d) A major renovation to 50 percent or more of the square footage of an existing structure in which three or more building systems are changed.
 Systems include but are not limited to: envelope, space conditioning, lighting, water heating and process.
+(11) "Commissioning": The process to assure that Heating Venable for lease by the day or month to the public.